BrianSlick/BTILazyLoadingGetters/README.md

 - I do contract development: [BriTer Ideas LLC](http://www.briterideas.com/services.shtml).
 Hire me.
 Or if you know of anyone else looking for a developer, I'd appreciate a referral.
 - A shout out on Twitter never hurt anybody.
 - I will graciously accept a [PayPal](http://bit.ly/AW4Cc) donation.

-## Sample code

-The BTIConcepts project includes a simple iPhone demonstration app.
-What it does isn't as interesting as how it does it, so be sure to review the sample classes.

 ## Bugs and feature requests